Chamal-Peiris/task-clone-spring-web-mcv-jpa/README.md

 1.0.0

 ### License
-Copyright © 2022 DEP8.
+Copyright © 2022 Chamal Peiris.
 All Rights Reserved. <br>
 This project is licensed under the [MIT](LICENSE.txt) License.